puppetlabs/puppetserver/documentation/gems.markdown

 package provider shipped in [`puppetlabs-puppetserver_gem`](https://forge.puppet.com/puppetlabs/puppetserver_gem) module.

 > Note: If you try to load a gem before it's been installed, the agent run will fail with a `LoadError`.
+If this happens, reload the server to resolve the issue.

 ## Installing gems for use with development: